-The Peak District National Park is stunningly beautiful in the United Kingdom
+The Peak District National Park, United Kingdom

 The Peak District National Park is located at central England, United Kingdom.
 What things to do?
 Activity and why must you visit this place?
 Everything is answered here.
 Read here for more information about the best destinations in Europe.